 Congratulations on your admission!
 The next step for you is to accept our offer and reserve your place.
 Be advised that completing the “Reply to Offer of Admission” form is the official acceptance of admission, allowing you to enroll in classes and register.
 Notifying your program alone is not sufficient.
 Even if you decide not to attend, we would appreciate a response.
 We are eager to learn of your decision and hope to welcome you in Berkeley soon.

 Please log into the status page of your UC Berkeley’s online application to accept or decline our offer of admission.

 Prepare to Enroll

 After you accept our offer of admission, you will receive an email with your Student ID number and a temporary password to create a CalNet ID to access UC Berkeley’s student portal CalCentral to start the onboarding process.

 Onboarding is a communication tool in CalCentral that provides important information for newly admitted graduate and professional students to orient them to campus and take the necessary steps to prepare for their arrival.
 Please review the onboarding messages and checklist items under “Tasks” on My Dashboard that you will need to complete in order to register.

-Enrolling in Summer Sessions
+Enrolling in Summer Term

 If your program is a Summer Admit program, you will be able to enroll in Summer courses via CalCentral.
 Eligible Summer start programs are listed below:

-- Education (MA/Cred programs)
+- Education (MA/Cred program)

-- Master of Information Data Sciences (MIDS)
+- Master of Information Data Science (MIDS)